-The target PCI for 90.1-2019 code compliance is a function of the building type, the climate zone and the proportion of regulated to unregulated energy projected to be used by the baseline building (Table 1).
+The target PCI for 90.1-2022 code compliance is a function of the building type, the climate zone, prescriptive renewable energy requirements according to Section 10.5.1, and the proportion of regulated to unregulated energy projected to be used by the baseline building (Table 1).
 Unregulated energy use (defined in Section 2.2.4 of this document) is neutral for 90.1 code compliance.
-In order to demonstrate compliance with Standard 90.1-2019, the PCI of the proposed building is required to be less than or equal to the PCIt, when calculated using the equation below (Rosenberg & Hart 2016).
+In order to demonstrate compliance with Standard 90.1-2022, the PCI of the proposed building is required to be less than or equal to the PCIt, when calculated using the equation below (Rosenberg & Hart 2016).
 PCI targets can also be associated with performance levels for beyond code programs.
 On-site renewable energy generated by systems included on the building permit that is used by the building shall be considered free and is not included in the proposed design energy cost.
-However, for the determining compliance with the standard only renewable energy up to a limit of 5% of the baseline energy cost can be credited towards complying with the PCIt.
+However, for the determining compliance with the standard only renewable energy up to a limit of 5% of the baseline energy cost can be credited towards complying with the PCI_t.
 The following rules apply for on-site renewable energy, site-recovered energy and on-site electricity generation systems.
 Applicability of the rules depends upon whether the building owns the on-site renewables, a lease agreement or a renewable purchase contract.
 This is discussed in further detail in Section 3.10 of this document.